CarMax : Response to COVID-19 | MarketScreener

-RICHMOND, Virginia (March 13, 2020) - At CarMax, our top priority is the health and safety of our associates and our customers.
-We are actively monitoring the impacts of the global and domestic spread of COVID-19 and are putting processes in place to reduce the risk of exposure.
+RICHMOND, Virginia (UPDATED - March 16, 2020) - At CarMax, our top priority is the health and safety of our associates and our customers.
+We've put measures in place to reduce the risk of exposure and further spread of COVID-19 in our communities.
+We will continue to actively monitor developments and governmental guidance and will take action to reduce the spread of the virus.

 -